kaushik1105/Export3D-Inventor/README.md

 8) Built and Start Debug.

-9) The add-in will be added in Tools section and will be visible when a .asm file is openned.
+9) The add-in will be added in Tools section and will be visible when a .iam file is openned.